Archive for August, 2008

 • giant bottle of vanilla extract

 I think we just made up for the $50 membership fee in one day’s worth of shopping.
-With the amount of Fage I eat, I could probably save at least $50 in a year.
+With the amount of Fage we eat, I could probably save at least $50 in a year.
 Any suggestions for ways to buy in bulk and not let food go to waste?
 There were so many things that I wanted to buy, but I felt like we just didn’t have the room for them.
 Organic, free-range, antibiotic-free chicken sausage links – but you have to buy 21 at a time!
 I think we are going to get them eventually; I had some samples and they were delicious.

 Goodeats for 8/29/2008